pfeifferj/karpenter-provider-ibm-cloud/README.md

   - Tokens are generated on-demand and cached
   - Tokens are automatically refreshed 5 minutes before expiry
   - This approach improves security by avoiding long-lived API keys

+The VPC API endpoint URL is automatically constructed using your region (e.g., https://us-south.iaas.cloud.ibm.com/v1 for us-south region).
+You can override this by setting the `credentials.vpc_url` value if needed.

 ## Configuration